The Atlantic Salmon's Life Cycle

 Atlantic salmons can grow between 70 to 130 centimeters in length.
 They can weigh between 2 to 13 kilograms, but depends on how large each one grows.
 Atlantic salmons feed on small fish, freshwater shrimps, particular insects, herrings and marine fish.
 To recognize an Atlantic salmon, their description is quite clear and distinct.
 Their body is silvery with dots on the upper sides.
 Their snout is rather sharpish and small dark fatty fins.
 Their belly is silvery-white with a pink trace colored slightly which then alters to red color at the time of spawning.

 A similar fish to the Atlantic salmon is the trout which is smaller and the wrist is fatter at the tail, and also the Atlantic salmon is a far relative to the group of Pacific salmons, especially the brown trout (Salmo trutta).
-Finally, the Atlantic salmon is known by other names in the business industry, and maybe regarded as the silver salmon, bay salmon, black salmon, spring salmon or the landlocked salmon.
+Finally, the Atlantic salmon is known by other names in the business industry, and may also be regarded as the silver salmon, bay salmon, black salmon, spring salmon or the landlocked salmon.